Blendify/blender-manual/trunk/blender_docs/manual/editors/preferences/keymap.rst

 Preferences
 ===========

-Key-maps may define their own preferences, these are predefined adjustments to the key-map you can make without having to manually adjust individual key-map items which can cause problems with newer `Blender Versions`_.
+Keymaps may define their own preferences, these are predefined adjustments to the keymap you can make without having to manually adjust individual keymap items which can cause problems with newer `Blender Versions`_.

-See the :ref:`default key-map preferences <keymap-blender_default-prefs>`
+See the :ref:`default keymap preferences <keymap-blender_default-prefs>`
-for options available in the default key-map.
+for options available in the default keymap.

 Editor
 ======

-The Key-map editor lets you change the default Hotkeys.
-You can change key-maps for each of Blender's editors.
+The Keymap editor lets you change the default hotkeys.
+You can change keymaps for each of Blender's editors.

 .. figure:: /images/editors_preferences_keymap_keymap-editor.png

-   Key-map editor.
+   Keymap editor.

 .. rubric:: Usage

 #.
-Select the key-map you want to change and click on the white arrows to open up the key-map tree.
+Select the keymap you want to change and click on the white arrows to open up the keymap tree.
 #.
 Select which Input will control the function.
 #.
 Change hotkeys as you want.
 Just click on the shortcut input and enter the new shortcut.

 Active
-   Un-check to disable this key-map item.
+   Un-check to disable this keymap item.
 Map Type
    Keyboard
       Single hotkey or key-combination.